Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Geforce GTX 1080 Ti is 18% faster than the Radeon RX Vega 56 in general, due to its higher data rate. (explain)
+Memory BandwidthTheoretically, the Geforce GTX 1080 Ti should perform just a bit faster than the Radeon RX Vega 56 in general. (explain)

-Texel RateThe Geforce GTX 1080 Ti will be quite a bit (approximately 28%) faster with regards to texture filtering than the Radeon RX Vega 56. (explain)
+Texel RateThe Geforce GTX 1080 Ti will be quite a bit (more or less 28%) better at anisotropic filtering than the Radeon RX Vega 56. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Geforce GTX 1080 Ti is the winner, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Geforce GTX 1080 Ti is superior to the Radeon RX Vega 56, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison